As a Christian Why See a Therapist?

 As a Christian, it can be intimidating to go to someone who doesn’t hold your beliefs.
 In our society Christianity doesn’t have the same respect as it did even 20 years ago.
 I have people who seek me out because I am a Christian; they want to know that their experiences will be validated and that the emotional struggles they have as people of faith will not be used against them.
 The fear is that someone who doesn’t hold their values either won’t understand or will be hostile to their Christian faith.

-We all want to know that while we are unique we aren’t unusual.
+We all want to know that while we are unique we aren’t odd.
 Seeking therapy may be uncomfortable, but it isn’t unusual.
-Rather, it is a way to become emotionally and spiritually mature.
+You’ll find that it is a way to become emotionally and spiritually mature.

 How is therapy with a Christian focus different from regular therapy?